xenclash/SneksScN/README.md

 # SneksScN
 First network script personal project.
-Make sure to import nmap!
+Make sure to import nmap, ipaddress, argparse, and distro.
+Will further improve this project and add more.